 Can I claim salaries?

 Salary amounts for all staff members involved in the R&D process are claimable.
-For example, if the CEO spends 10% of his time on R&D management and gets paid $100,000 per annum, the claimable amount is $10,000.
+For example, if the CEO spends 10% of his time on eligible R&D management and gets paid $100,000 per annum, the claimable amount is $10,000.
 The same logic applies for all tech developers, R&D administrators and those involved in the experimentation process.

 Are overseas developers claimable?